Ethical Textile Sourcing for Activewear: What Certifications Actually Mean in 2026

 Better Work is a joint program of the International Labour Organization (ILO) and International Finance Corporation (IFC).
 It operates through factory assessments against national labor law and core international labor standards, combined with advisory services to help factories improve.

-What makes Better Work different from other certifications: it is not a pass/fail audit.
-It produces a detailed assessment report that shows buyers exactly where a factory stands on specific compliance points — and tracks improvement over time.
-Minh Tri participates in Better Work Vietnam, which means our compliance data is accessible to participating brands through the Better Work portal.
+What makes Better Work different from other certifications: It is not a pass/fail audit.
+It produces a detailed assessment report that shows buyers exactly where a factory stands on specific compliance points and tracks improvement over time.
+Minh Tri participates in Better Work Vietnam, meaning our compliance data is accessible to participating brands through the Better Work portal.

 Why it matters: Better Work is required or preferred by a growing number of major global retailers and brands as part of their sourcing code of conduct.